 “My Daddy is a Pretzel.
-Yoga for Parents and Kids” –written by Baron Baptiste and illustrated by Sophie Fatus – is a fabulous introduction to Yoga for children.
-Baron Baptiste is a world-renowned teacher who has transformed yoga teaching in the United States and Europe with his unique brand of power Vinyasa yoga.
+Yoga for Parents and Kids” –written by Baron Baptiste and illustrated by Sophie Fatus – is a fabulous introduction to Yoga.
+Baron Baptiste is a world-renowned teacher who has transformed Yoga teaching in the United States and Europe with his unique brand of power Vinyasa Yoga.

-“My Daddy is a Pretzel” is an innovative and playful book, really fun to share with children of all ages, that brings yoga into the family life.
-A child’s first book of yoga or a great introduction for adults who are just venturing into meditation.
-The book introduces 9 yoga poses that show how the practice of yoga relates to everyday life.
-All the poses proposed are child-friendly, and there are tips about practice and preparation, yoga life and having the right attitude.
+“My Daddy is a Pretzel” is an innovative and enjoyable book, really fun to share with children of all ages, that brings Yoga into the family life.
+A child’s first book of Yoga or an excellent introduction for adults who are just venturing into meditation.
+The book introduces nine Yoga poses that show how the practice of Yoga relates to everyday life.
+All the poses proposed are child-friendly, and there are tips about practice and preparation, Yoga life, and having the right attitude.

 In his introduction, Baron Baptiste explains that his “goal is to present health and virtue, not as something to possess or to have, but as something to be… “